tiagoCuervo/JapaNet/README.md

 ![Baseline Convolutional Model Architecture](./figures/baseline_arch.png?raw=true)

-Training of the baseline convolutional net has been performed with a constant learning rate of 0.001, sparse categorical cross-entropy loss, Adam optimizer, batch size of 512 and 20 epochs.
+Training of the baseline convolutional net has been performed with a constant learning rate of 0.001, categorical cross-entropy loss, Adam optimizer, batch size of 512 and 20 epochs.

 - Sample learning curves obtained from the Baseline Convolutional classification model: